rocicorp/replicache/doc/docs/launch-checklist.md

 ## JS SDK

-- If you wish to change the type of a mutator (eg, the number or type of its arguments) you must choose a new name; Replicache does not handle mutator versioning.
+- If you wish to change the signature of a mutator (eg, the number or type of its arguments) you must choose a new name; Replicache does not handle mutator versioning.
 - At some point you will almost certainly wish to change the schema of mutations included in the `PushRequest` and the client view returned in the